 With an acceptance rate of 6.3%, admission to Yale is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class, and have an SAT score of close to 1600, or an ACT score of around 35.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+Want to better your chances on getting accepted to Yale?
+Check out our SAT prep course offered here at Prep Expert.
 Let’s take a closer look at Yale admission statistics.

 Yale Admissions Statistics